Algorithms for stochastic optimization with functional or expectation constraints: Introduction

-Problem \eqref{1.1} has many applications in operations research, finance and data analysis.
+where $G(x, \xi):X\times { \cal P}\mapsto \bbr$ are closed convex functions w.r.t. $x$ for a.e. $\xi \in { \cal P}$.
+Such problems have} many applications in operations research, finance and data analysis.
 One motivating example is SP with the conditional value at risk (CVaR) constraint.
 In an important work \cite{roc00}, Rockafellar and Uryasev shows that a class of asset allocation problem can be modeled as

 where $\xi$ denotes the random return with mean $\mu = \mathbb{E}[\xi]$.
 Expectation constraints also play an important role in providing tight convex approximation to chance constrained problems (e.g., Nemirovksi and Shapiro \cite{nemirovski2006convex}).
 Some other important applications of \eqref{1.1} can be found in semi-supervised learning (see, e.g., \cite{ChaSchZien06}).
 For example, one can use the objective function to define the fidelity of the model for the labelled data, while using the constraint to enforce some other properties of the model for the unlabelled data (e.g., proximity for data with similar features).